the-teachingRSE-project/end_of_RSEng/future_challenges_for_RSEng.md

 biblatexoptions: [alldates=iso]

 abstract: "
-Admittedly; it’s still only 2025 and we are actually working on establishing Research Software Engineering as a new domain with the hope of ensuring that it gets the recognition it deserves.
+Admittedly, it’s still only 2025 and we are actually stillworking on establishing Research Software Engineering as a new domain with the hope of ensuring that it gets the recognition it deserves.
 And while it is certainly too early to already herald the end of RSEng, we should acknowledge that the future is in constant flux and